Property Management Blog

 Offer Various Ways to Pay The Rent

-Renters have diverse preferences for payment methods.
+As a landlord, you should keep diverse methods for tenants to pay their monthly rent.
 Some may find it convenient to pay using a credit card, while others might prefer payment apps like Zelle, PayPal, or Venmo.

 Computer sittin on tenant lap while tenat pays rent with card.

-To accommodate these preferences and to ensure on time payments, offer multiple payment options, including electronic bank transfers, auto-debit setups, and mailed checks.
+To accommodate these preferences and to ensure on time payments and consistent income, offer multiple payment options, including electronic bank transfers, auto-debit setups, and mailed checks.

 Highlight Neighborhood Amenities